This I pray, that your love may abound yet more and more in knowledge and all discernment. Philippians 1:9

 Thanksgiving and Prayer

-3 I thank my God whenever I remember you, 4 always in every request of mine on behalf of you all, making my requests with joy, 5 for your partnership in furtherance of the Good News from the first day until now; 6 being confident of this very thing, that he who began a good work in you will complete it until the day of Jesus Christ.
+3 I thank my God whenever I remember you, 4 always in every request of mine on behalf of all of you, making my requests with joy, 5 for your partnership in furtherance of the gospel from the first day until now.
+6 I am confident of this, that he who began a good work in you will complete it until the day of Jesus Christ.

 9 This I pray, that your love may abound yet more and more in knowledge and all discernment, 10 so that you may approve the things that are excellent, that you may be sincere and without offense to the day of Christ, 11 being filled with the fruits of righteousness, which are through Jesus Christ, to the glory and praise of God.